alekjoh/WebsocketTest-PokemonShowdown/README.md

 # Websocket Test
 Simple Pokémon Showdown bot written in Python using websockets.
 The bot can play random genbattles given an opponents name.
 Currently the bot just chooses random moves until it loses/wins.
 Might add sensible decision making in the future.
+Note that this bot was made in a couple of hours with very little testing, there are bound to be bugs/flaws in it.

 ## How to use
 1 Install needed libraries (requests and websockets, the rest is probably included with Python).